 It’s not easy to discuss eating disorders.
-No matter who you suspect may be suffering, it’s normal to feel worried and uncertain with how to talk about it.
+No matter who you suspect may be suffering, it’s normal to feel worried and uncertain about how to talk about it.
 Here are some tips to help you offer support to your child, family member, or friend.

 Caring for someone with an eating disorder

-The Butterfly Foundation supports thousands of Australians every year including children, partners, family members or friends of someone with an eating disorder or body image issue.
+Butterfly Foundation supports thousands of Australians every year including children, partners, family members or friends of someone with an eating disorder or body image issue.

 Approximately 9% of Australians will experience an eating disorder in their lifetime.
 There’s a good chance you’ll know one of them.